Information Technology Services

 Applications for projects that received awards in previous years are posted on the program Web site.

 The deadline for submission of applications is May 16 , 2014, by 5:00 p.m.
 Submissions may be made by the individual(s) who worked on the project, or by others.
 Submissions must not exceed 5 pages total.
 Submissions must include:

 - Names of project leader(s) and team members

 - A project description (not to exceed 5 pages), including

 Announcement of Awards

 The following awards are given: Up to three Golden Awards and up to two Silver Awards for Innovation in Information Technology, and up to five honorable mentions.
 Teams receiving Gold and Silver Awards will receive a commemorative wall plaque for permanent local display on their campus.

-Awards will be announced and project team members honored at the UC Computing Services Conference, August 4-6, 2013, at UCI.
+Awards will be announced and project team members honored at the UC Computing Services Conference, August 3-5, 2014, at UCSF.
 A team member or members should attend the award ceremony to receive the award.